mavost/urban-terraform-aws-instance/README.md

-# A simple base of docker infrastructure
+# A simple base for Terraform-based infrastructure deployment using the AWS provider

 **Revision**: November 2023